jvyden/ai-pranks/README.md

 This was partially successful, the AI was able to tell me I was jvyden if I inquiried, but stuck to 'Moron' as if it were a nickname.
 It did also keep insulting me.

 So, this method of jailbreaking Clyde isn't entirely useless, but you do have a limited amount of characters to work with.
+You could probably also do something similar in the pronouns field since that also ends up getting sent.
+There's also a character limit, so I'd use this if you're struggling with characters in the bio field.
+You can also bring in an alt and have it talk to Clyde.